nlsdev/frontend/readme.md

 1. There’s a brief description that explains what the component is.
 2. The component is scoped with its class name...
 3. … making its variables local to that parent class.
+If you don't like variables you can do this with a map as well.
-4.Using &__ in a selector we take advantage of Sass’s support for the BEM syntax.
+4. Using &__ in a selector we take advantage of Sass’s support for the BEM syntax.
 Nesting &__stuff compiles to Block__stuff.
 5. When doing something that might not be obvious to other developers we add comments to the bottom of the document and reference them with a //[#] next to the declaration.
 6. Using an ampersand (&) after a selector brings the selector in front of the other previous selectors making it useful for modifiers.
 The selector in question compiles to .c-slider--dark .c-slider__slide.